AdaCore/spark2014/docs/lrm/source/representation-issues.rst

 .. centered:: **Verification Rules**

-1. The source and target subtypes of an instance of ``Unchecked_Conversion`` shall have the same Object_Size.
+1. The source and target subtypes of an instance of ``Unchecked_Conversion`` shall have the same Size.

 2. The source and target subtypes shall be suitable for unchecked conversion and the target subtype should be suitable as the target of an unchecked